sameleff/Automated-Mining-Performance-Dashboard/README.md

 ## Dashboard Module Setup
 1. Download the DashboardModule.zip file from the github repository
-   - Using Git Bash:
+   a.
+Using Git Bash:
-     1. In Windows Explorer, navigate to the folder in which you want to store your project files
+      - In Windows Explorer, navigate to the folder in which you want to store your project files
-     2. Right-click and select "Git Bash here"
+      - Right-click and select "Git Bash here"
-     3. Run the following command: `git clone https://github.com/sameleff/Automated-Mining-Performance-Dashboard.git`
+      - Run the following command: `git clone https://github.com/sameleff/Automated-Mining-Performance-Dashboard.git`
         NOTE: This command will download all files associated with this project, not just those associated with the dashboard module
-   - Using GitHub:
+   b.
+Using GitHub:
-     1. Navigate to the [releases](https://github.com/sameleff/Automated-Mining-Performance-Dashboard/releases) page:
+      - Navigate to the [releases](https://github.com/sameleff/Automated-Mining-Performance-Dashboard/releases) page:
-     2. Download the DashboardModule.zip file
+      - Download the DashboardModule.zip file
-     3. Extract the contents into the folder in which you want to store your project files
+      - Extract the contents into the folder in which you want to store your project files
 2. Create an Anvil account
-   - Navigate to the [Anvil](https://anvil.works/login) webpage
+   a.
+Navigate to the [Anvil](https://anvil.works/login) webpage
-   - Create a new account or login to your existing one
+   b.
+Create a new account or login to your existing one
-   - Navigate to the "My Apps" page (it is located in the top toolbar)
+   c.
+Navigate to the "My Apps" page (it is located in the top toolbar)
-   - Under the large "Create App" button, click the "Import from file link"
+   d.
+Under the large "Create App" button, click the "Import from file link"
-   - Import the Live-Crypto-Dashboard (??) file
+   e.
+Import the Live-Crypto-Dashboard (??) file

 ## Dashboard Module Configuration
 1. Navigate to the ***Data Tables*** service